juju/docs/src/en/clouds.md

 ^# Manual

-   To add a 'manual' cloud, Juju needs to know the name you wish to call it, the IP address (or hostname) used to connect to it, and what remote user account to connect to (over SSH).
+   To add a Manual cloud, Juju needs to know the name you wish to call it, the IP address (or hostname) used to connect to it, and what remote user account to connect to (over SSH).
 This last is done by prepending 'user@' to the address/hostname.

-   In regards to SSH, the user running the Juju client is expected to already be able to connect to the remote host.
-In particular, an SSH keypair should be available to the user and the corresponding public key should reside in the remote user account.
+   In terms of SSH, the user running the Juju client is expected to already be able to connect to the remote host (either by password or public key).

    A sample session looks like this: